-Who Wants To Be A Millionaire? slot review
+Free Who Wants To Be A Millionaire Megaways slot

-Symbols can appear stacked up to 7-high down to single with the exception of the game logo scatters and Wilds only appear singly on the scrolling bar underneath the centre 4 reels.
+Symbols can appear stacked up to 7-high down to single except the game logo scatters and Wilds only appear singly on the scrolling bar underneath the center 4 reels.
 When wins occur all winning tiles are removed and replaced by cascades from above.
-The icons and pays are the same as on Bonanza with 50x for 6-of-a-kind Diamonds, 7.5x for Red Gems, 2x for Green or Blue Gems with six card values ranging from 1.75x down to 0.8x.
+The icons and pays are the same as on Bonanza with 50x for 6-of-a-kind Diamonds, 7.5x for Red Gems, and 2x for Green or Blue Gems with six card values ranging from 1.75x down to 0.8x.
 So how near can we get to the magic million here?

-The game now selects a lifeline from 'ask the audience', '50-50 split' or 'phone a friend' but usually it's 'ask the audience'.
-You will have 4 choices from A, B, C and D and although the audience will heavily favour one answer with about 80% this doesn't necessarily mean they're right - you can still lose and if you gamble from the 8 spins for 10, you get nothing if you lose!
-As you progress up the gamble ladder the audience percentage for the favoured answer gets less and so do your chances of winning.
+The game now selects a lifeline from 'ask the audience', '50-50 split', or 'phone a friend' but usually it's 'ask the audience'.
+You will have 4 choices from A, B, C, and D and although the audience will heavily favor one answer with about 80% this doesn't necessarily mean they're right - you can still lose and if you gamble from the 8 spins for 10, you get nothing if you lose!
+As you progress up the gambling ladder the audience percentage for the favored answer gets less and so do your chances of winning.
 It's very hard to get to the next safe level of 20 spins and anything beyond that will be ridiculously hard to achieve.

-Who Wants To Be A Millionaire slot is good as far as graphics and animations go because the music is less harsh then other Megaways slots such as Bonanza but really all you're playing is Extra Chilli with a different gradient on the free spins gamble.
-It's also annoying to lose regularly on the important 8-10 spins gamble especially when the audience offer 75% plus for one answer and unlike Extra Chilli if you lose you cannot buy another go via feature purchase, you've simply got to slog it out for an average of another 230 spins or so until the feature drops in again.
-The temptation of an insane 50 spins with increasing multiplier is simply a pipe dream as is the 50,000x bet winning cap although we get a good 96.24% RTP.
-Sorry, Chris Tarrant can put his chequebook away as I won't be applying to appear on this quiz again...
+Who Wants To Be A Millionaire?
+Megaways slot is good as far as graphics and animations go because the music is less harsh than other Megaways slots such as Bonanza but all you're playing is Extra Chilli with a different gradient on the free spins gamble.
+It's also annoying to lose regularly on the important 8-10 spins gamble especially when the audience offers 75% plus for one answer and unlike Extra Chilli if you lose you cannot buy another go via feature purchase, you've simply got to slog it out for an average of another 230 spins or so until the feature drops in again.
+The temptation of an insane 50 spins with an increasing multiplier is simply a pipe dream as is the 50,000x bet winning cap although we get a good 96.24% RTP.
+Sorry, Chris Tarrant can put his checkbook away as I won't be applying to appear on this quiz again...